-There are many good schools in the vicinity and even a children’s museum.Well-constructed homes here are available in Victorian, Greek Revival, Anglo Territorial, and Queen Anne styles.
+There are also many good schools in the vicinity and even a children’s museum.Well-constructed homes here are available in Victorian, Greek Revival, Anglo Territorial, and Queen Anne styles.

+Considered one of the best places to live in Tucson by longterm residents is Dunbar/Spring.
 North of downtown Tucson, Dunbar/Spring is home to a vibrant community with shops and restaurants just a walk away from many residential properties.
 The churches and social service establishments within Dunbar/Spring lend a sense of purpose for the residents.

 The neighborhood association here is quite active and hosts regular events.
-You can also conveniently access essential provisions and make your kids attend some of the best schools in the city while living here.
+You can also conveniently access essential provisions and your kids can attend some of the best schools in the city while living here.
 Additionally, prices of homes appeal to a variety of budgets allowing you to make a practical pick.

 Located in Pima County, Rita Ranch is undoubtedly among the best places to stay in Arizona.
 Most residents own homes here rather than rent out as they prefer this neighborhood’s sparse urban feel.